devNoiseConsulting/fcc-voting-app/README.md

 -   /api/signup
     -   POST request
     -   add new user to "database".
+-   /api/poll
--   /api/newpoll
+    -   GET request
+        -   return a list of polls.
+        -   Starting at 0 and return up to 20 results.
     -   POST request
         -   add new poll to "database".
         -   **Requirement:** user has to be authenticated.
+-   /api/poll/:offset/:limit
+    -   GET request
+        -   return a list of polls starting at offset
 -   /api/poll/:id
     -   GET request
         -   return the information for the poll with id.